 In addition, a shutdown poses a national security threat, as an unforeseen crisis may require a response from an agency that is partially or fully shut down.
 Further, there is a perceived weakness or vulnerability from a foreign policy perspective when the US government is “shut down.”

-For more information, check out this Congressional Research Service report on government shutdowns.
+For more information on government shutdowns generally, check out this Congressional Research Service report.